DanielFDA/project-sei-4/README.md

 After these were set up and connected we needed the views to be able to get, create, update and delete information.

-These are long because we needed multiple in order to access all the data so I'm not going to show each specific one, I'll use the user views for this example:
+These are long because we needed multiple in order to access all the data so I'm not going to show each specific one, I'll use the user views for this example.

 ```py
 class RegisterView(APIView):